 Currently, an enforcement agent can attend commercial properties and enter with full PPE.

 As we are sure you will not be surprised to hear, we have seen an increase in debtors using Covid-19 as an excuse to try and evade payment of their debts and feel that it should be their right to withhold payment as a result of the pandemic.
-This is not the case and is certainly not a reason for someone to not pay their debts (albeit there are some circumstances in which it may be) - see our recent blog.
+This is not the case and is certainly not a reason for someone to not pay their debts (albeit there are some circumstances in which it may be).

 Even if they can only afford to pay by instalments, they still need to show at least an intent to settle any monies owed if they are able to do so.